jins-meme/ES_R-DataLogger/README.md

 * **License Key which is provided after the purchase** is needed to install the software.<br>

 ### Trouble-shooting<br>
 * If your computer doesn't recognize the dongle, try the [CP210x USB - UART bridge VCP driver]( https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx) provided by Silicon labs.
 Please be sure that you need to download and install " Windows 7/8/8.1/10(v6.7.5) ".
+If you have already installed another Silicon Labs driver such as "Windows 10 Universal (v10.1.1)", please unintall it first.
 　　　<img src="https://github.com/jins-meme/ES_R-DataLogger-for-Windows/wiki/images/driver.png" width="900">

 ### Trial for DataLogger